DuHerb/medium-clone/README.md

 # MediumClone

+## Author: Dustin Herboldshimer

+## Version 0.0.1
+###Updated: 6/14/2019

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.
+This is a clone of the popular news/blog site, Medium.com, generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

 ## Development server